-The College will also launch a Springback programme.
-This is the College's programme for the next stage in the college's recovery from Covid-19.
+In Session 2021-22 the College launched its Springback programme, which is the College's programme for the next stage in the college's recovery from Covid-19.
 We have seen similar programmes being promoted across business and government under the guises of Recover, Rebound, Reinvent and Reimagine.
-This is the College's opportunity to put in place robust and well communicated plans and actions through positive consultation to prepare for a phased return to work, a phased return to learning and teaching, to build on the strengths from 2020, to learn from what has not worked and to help build moral, excite staff and students and support positive health and well-being.
-This project will run the whole year and will complement the Future's Programme already in place.
+This is the College's opportunity to put in place robust and well communicated plans and actions through positive consultation to prepare for a phased return to work, a phased return to learning and teaching, to build on the strengths learned from remote working and learning as a result of the pandemic, to learn from what has not worked and to help build morale, excite staff and students and support positive health and well-being.

-The overall vision for the Springback programme is to reimagine a collegiate Forth Valley College and Making Learning Work#2, learning from all our experiences and bringing added value and benefit to all our staff, students and stakeholders through a refocus on the college values for respect, innovation, trust and excellence; through our College Purpose for right learning, right time, right place and our vision for Making Learning Work.
+The overall vision for the Springback programme is to reimagine a collegiate Forth Valley College and Making Learning Work, learning from all our experiences and bringing added value and benefit to all our staff, students and stakeholders through a refocus on the college values for respect, innovation, trust and excellence; through our College Purpose for right learning, right time, right place and our vision for Making Learning Work.
 Underpinning everything will be promoting opportunity and health and well-being for all.
 The programme team will work on each of the six College objectives and how they have been influenced by recent experience, and how we can maximise opportunity.
+The key projects have materialised as enhancing the Student Journey, Hybrid Learning, Hybrid Working, Maximising the use of MS Teams and Re-introducing Staff and Students to Campus.